Really-SORRY/Modelling-Movies/README.md

 The chosen framework demonstrates that it is possible to predict the `imdb_rating` of movies with only 4 predictors (In case of Stepwise Regression): `best_actress_win`, `genre`, `critics_score` and `audience_score`.
 This result does seem to reflect what had appeared in the “JOURNAL OF THE ACADEMY OF MARKETING SCIENCE”, stating that a movies popularity is indeed based on audience rating and critic’s score.
 Interestingly, the genre of the movie also plays an important role as a predictor variable.
 Also, while cited studies stated that main actor’s OSCAR wins and past recognitions played an important role in determining the importance of rating, this was not the case and `Best Actress` on the other hand stole the show.

-Apart from this we have the results of 2 different regression analysis methods.
+Apart from this, we have the results of 2 different regression analysis methods.
 LASSO has performed better than stepwise regression as we have lower value of `RMSE`, `median Percentile Error` and larger `r_square value`.
-However, LASSO might fail if we had to peformn *group selection*.
+However, LASSO might fail if we had to performn *group selection*.
 Also, the dataset, on which someone is working has a huge role to play during modelling.